 To remove the most stubborn stains on paintwork, tackle them using a clay bar.
 This is pretty much what it sounds like – a lump of clay-like material.

 When you run this over paint, often with water or a special lubricant, it harmlessly lifts away nasty deposits from the paint.
-It’s a surprisingly easy job, and will leave the surface feeling mirror-smooth.
+It’s a surprisingly easy job and will leave the surface of your car feeling mirror smooth.

 Touch up any chips